groc-prog/pyneo4j-ogm/README.md

 await client.create_constraint("relationship_constraint", EntityType.RELATIONSHIP, ["prop_a", "prop_b"], "TEST_RELATIONSHIP")
 ```

 #### Client utilities <a name="client-utilities"></a>

 The database client also provides a few utility methods and properties that can be useful when writing automated scripts or tests.
 These methods are:

-- `is_connected()`: Returns whether the client is connected to a database instance.
+- `is_connected()`: Returns whether the client is currently connected to a database.
 - `drop_nodes()`: Drops all nodes from the database.
 - `drop_constraints()`: Drops all constraints from the database.
 - `drop_indexes()`: Drops all indexes from the database.

 ### Model configuration <a name="model-configuration"></a>

 Both Node- and RelationshipModels provide a few configuration options that can be used to define indexes, constraints and other settings for the model.
 These options can be used to easily define how nodes and relationships are created in the database.

 Since this library uses `pydantic` under the hood, all of the configuration options available for pydantic models are also available for Node- and RelationshipModels.
 For more information about the configuration options available for pydantic models, see the [`pydantic docs`](https://docs.pydantic.dev/1.10/).

 #### Defining node and relationship properties <a name="defining-node-and-relationship-properties"></a>

 Node- and RelationshipModels are defined in the same way as pydantic models.
-The only difference is that you have to use the `NodeModel` and `RelationshipModel` classes instead of the `BaseModel` class.
+The only difference is that you have to use the `NodeModel` and `RelationshipModel` classes instead of pydantic's `BaseModel` class.
 Here is an example of how to define a simple NodeModel:

 ```python
 from pyneo4j_ogm import NodeModel